 I decided to take matters on the issue on my own, I waited for Leann one night on that cemetery, I was going to confront her no matter what happened.

-She came from somewhere wearing one of her gowns for seances, oddly stained in blood that wasn’t hers to what I said; I came here because I need answers or you aren’t coming here or anywhere anymore.
+She came from somewhere wearing one of her gowns for seances, oddly stained in blood that wasn’t hers to what I said; “I came here because I need answers or you aren’t coming here or anywhere anymore.”

 At the moment I felt I wasn’t very cautions, I know Leann sometimes is taken over by some spirits during her ceremonies but I was upset and to be honest I couldn’t care less, not now with almost all my entourage gone thanks to her recklessness.